Roid-obi/Roid-obi/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Roid and I'm a Front End Engineer, from Indonesia.</h2>

 ###